icosane/Alyssum/readme.md

-A simple translator built on Argos Translate and Tesseract.
+An offline translator built on Argos Translate and Tesseract.

 ## Features